 1. Verbal Assessment – We’ll ask you about your current injury/problem and any concerns you have surrounding it.
 We’ll discuss what you’re hoping for from physiotherapy and come up with realistic targets together.

 2. Physical Assessment –Next up is a series of physical tests, starting with visual observations of your joints and posture.
 An assessment of your joints’ range and quality of movement will follow, before we assess your overall movement.

 3. Diagnosis – The verbal and physical assessments will inform our diagnosis.
 You’ll be given an idea of how long recovery should take.

 4. Treatment Plan - We’ll create a treatment programme that will involve one-to-one physiotherapy sessions and a plan of what to do in your own time to aid your recovery.
 This could include stretches, exercises and lifestyle changes.

 What to wear?

-For women with back, neck or arm conditions you are recommended to wear a vest top or sports bra.
+For women with back, neck or arm conditions, a vest top or sports bra is recommended.

-Upper body – Bra for women, topless for men.
+Upper body – Standard clip bra for women, topless for men.